Comparison updated: January 2020

-Reason 5 – Video Tutorials
+Reason 4 – Video Tutorials

 Another thing going for BlueHost is its active, frequently-updated YouTube channel, which features hundreds of video tutorials on a wide range of subjects, from web hosting basics to WordPress walkthroughs, and web design tutorials to training webinars.

 Though HostGator does have its own video tutorials, these have not been updated for a while.
 This is apparent when you view a HostGator flash video showing a demo of a HostGator service on an old version of Internet Explorer.